 Whichever diet you choose, just remember that removing meat doesn’t have to mean removing protein.
 There are plenty of foods that can fill the bill, like tofu, quinoa, mushrooms, lentils, chickpeas and most beans and legumes.
 And did you know there are many good vegetable sources of protein?
 That’s right, artichokes, asparagus, broccoli, Brussels sprouts, collards, corn, potatoes, peppers, spinach, sweet potatoes and turnip greens all provide a good amount of protein.
 In fact, every plant we eat has some protein in it.
 So you may be getting enough protein without meat.

-Not all plant-based diets are healthy
+Not all plant-based foods are healthy

 Making the switch